-For the academic year 2020 - 21, in combination with the post-covid recovery fund, we employed additional TA hours to increase the range and number of children who could be supported in catching up via interventions.
+For the academic year 2023 - 24, we continued to employ additional TA hours to increase the range and number of children who could be supported in catching up via interventions.
 This included SEMH support in addition to academic interventions.
+We have also funded all TAs to support at break and lunchtimes, providing SEMH and behaviour regulation support during those unstructured times of day.

-Our assessments and observations indicated that pupil behaviour, wellbeing and mental health were significantly impacted last year, primarily due to COVID-19-related issues.
-The impact was particularly acute for disadvantaged pupils.
-We used pupil premium funding to provide wellbeing support for all pupils, and targeted interventions where required.
+Our assessments and observations indicated that pupil wellbeing and mental health continue to be of great concern, with impact being particularly acute for disadvantaged pupils and their families.
+We use pupil premium funding to continue with the provision of wellbeing support for all pupils, and targeted interventions where required.
 We are building on that approach with the activities detailed in this plan.